Innox Park chose solareye®80 ground lighting, because it’s economical, sustainable and simple to install.

-Parks and open spaces provide an abundance of leisure and recreational opportunities while also benefiting people’s physical and mental health.
+Parks and open spaces provide plenty of leisure and recreational opportunities.
+Above all, they are benefiting people’s physical and mental health.

-The public recreation ground – Innox Park, was given to the council by the Carr family in 1909 so that residents and visitors could enjoy this vital resource and appreciate views over the City of Bath.
+The public recreation ground – Innox Park, was given to the council by the Carr family in 1909.
+Subsequently, residents and visitors welcomed this vital resource to enjoy recreational activities and views over the City of Bath.

-BANES Council were looking to source economic lighting along the footpath, but in the absence of a budget to pay for the ongoing maintenance and running costs, conventional street lighting wasn’t an option.
+BANES Council were looking to source economic lighting along the footpath.
+However, with no budget to pay for the ongoing maintenance and running costs, conventional street lighting wasn’t an option.

-With an area that was off the national grid but needed a wayfinding lighting solution, BANES council required a cost-effective alternative to traditional lighting but without compromising on public safety.
+Furthermore, the site was off the national grid, but required a wayfinding lighting solution.
+BANES council needed a cost-effective alternative to traditional lighting, without compromising on public safety.

-BANES Council met with professionals from the Lakeside Group at the site in Innox Park to discuss their requirements, look at prototypes and to develop a bespoke installation procedure, assuring greater accuracy and management over the project.
+BANES Council met with professionals from the Lakeside Group at the site in Innox Park to discuss their requirements.
+Together, they looked at prototypes and Lakeside group developed a bespoke installation procedure to assure greater accuracy and management over the project.

-It was recommended to the council as a cost-effective alternative to conventional lighting.
+Lakeside Group recommended the solareye®80 to the council because it’s a cost-effective alternative to conventional lighting.
 Powered by the sun, the solareye®80 is a robust, self-contained unit.
-With no environmental disruption or construction costs caused by underground wiring, installation is simple.
+Hence, with no environmental disruption or construction costs caused by underground wiring – installation is simple.

 Despite the unbound surface of the footpath at Innox Park, the solar units slotted seamlessly into their environment.
-The lights not only have a skid resistant surface, but they are certified waterproof (IP68) and vandal-proof (IK10), so once they are in place they will virtually look after themselves.
+The lights not only have a skid resistant surface, but they are certified waterproof (IP68) and vandal-proof (IK10), consequently, once they are in place, they will virtually look after themselves.

 “solareye®80 is a great product.
 The team at Lakeside Group worked hard to ensure that the ground light could be installed into an unbound surface, which has enabled us to highlight the pathway economically at night, helping users to feel safer.”